-(If you are interested in an Affiliated Membership, please click here for rate and benefits.)
+(If you are interested in a Partner Membership (formerly Affiliate Membership), please click here for rate and benefits.)

 The CRD Listservs include over 500 active participants who discuss an extensive array of issues in the area of resource development.
 Get instant advice from numerous colleagues regarding all aspects of Community College Development.

 MEMBERS ONLY RESOURCE PAGES